Skogarmadr/bachelor-thesis/chapters/09-results.md

   \hline
 \end{tabular}

 In the table above, we can see that a transaction using Non-SegWit will cost 1833 satoshis and SegWit transaction will cost 1338.
-SegWit allows saving 36 % of fees in less.
+SegWit allows saving 36 % of fees in less in this type of transactions.
 This is really big, and it is why we must not avoiding  to use this transaction's structure.
 For more information, how to get the fee rate, see [https://fees.truelevel.io/#/btc](https://fees.truelevel.io/#/btc).

 ## Problem of dependance